School Year

 * A webpage is not sufficient as the sole method of dissemination.

-The school plans to build positive relationships with parents, families and other community stakeholders to fulfill the school’s mission, support the needs of students and keep parents informed of their child’s progress by having open lines of communication through a variety of methods.
-Evening events to ensure parent involvement will be made available, a survey to determine the time for the Student Advisory Councils day and time was sent to ensure maximum attendance, stakeholders will be invited to a training for the Leader in Me Program and opportunities for involvement in the school will be available throughout the year.
-All activities will be sent in newsletters and posted on the school website where the Schools Family Engagement Policy is also available.
+The school plans to continue to build positive relationships with parents, families and other community stakeholders to fulfill the school's mission, support the needs of students and keep parents informed of their child's progress by having open lines of communication through a variety of methods.
+Evening events to ensure parent involvement will be made available, a survey to determine the time for the Student Advisory Councils day and time will be sent to ensure maximum attendance, stakeholders will be invited to numerous Literacy and student achievement meetings and workshops.
+All activities will be sent in newsletters, autodialers and posted on the school website where the Schools Family Engagement Policy is also available.

 3.